leobargiotti/News-Classifier/README.md

   * Class Prediction Error

 The statistics on classifiers are for each classifier.

+With "Test Models" button is possible to test fitted models on a different dataset.

 The image below is the home of application: